cnickels21/portfolio/README.md

 Start time: 11:11 am

-Finish time:
+Finish time: 12:21 pm

-Actual time needed to complete:
+Actual time needed to complete: Just over an hour

 ## Number and name of feature:  Modify the Contents - Feature 2